 EUD would like to thank Social Platform for organising this webinar.

-Access Social Platform’s video on the European Pillar of Social Rights itt.
+Access Social Platform’s video on the European Pillar of Social Rights hier.

-Access Social Platform’s recommendations to achieve an ambitious European Pillar of Social Rights Action Plan itt.
+Access Social Platform’s recommendations to achieve an ambitious European Pillar of Social Rights Action Plan hier.